Recent progress on disorder-induced topological phases: Non-Hermitian TAIs

 We investigate the interplay of non-Hermiticity and disorder in an initially trivial SSH chain with $t > t'$.
 The disorder-averaged winding number $\nu$ is numerically evaluated in $\gamma-W$ plane, as shown in Fig.~\ref{fig7}(b).
 In the clean Hermitian limit ($\gamma = W = 0$), the system remains trivial with $\nu \simeq 0$.
 Under moderate non-Hermiticity and disorder, a regime with $\nu \approx 1$ emerges, which approaches unity with increasing the system size.
 In this topological regime, two zero-energy edge modes are exhibited without bulk gaps under OBCs.
 This indicates that a topological insulating phase can be induced from an initially trivial Hermitian clean system by combining moderate non-Hermiticity and disorder, which is thus termed as a non-Hermitian TAI (NHTAI) \cite{DWZhang2020a}.
 To elucidate the connection between NHTAIs and their Hermitian counterparts, one can employ a similarity transformation that maps the non-Hermitian open SSH chain to a Hermitian one with a renormalized inter-cell hopping amplitude $\tilde{t}^{\prime} = t^{\prime} \sqrt{1 + \gamma}$.
 Using the right eigenstates of this effective Hermitian Hamiltonian, one can compute the real-space winding number in Fig.~\ref{fig7}(c).
 One can see that a TAI phase emerges in the region $0.7 < \tilde{t}^{\prime}/t < 0.97$, which closely aligns with the NHTAI region for $0 < \gamma < 0.95$ in the non-Hermitian model.

 Although the NHTAI phase can be topologically connected to the TAI in this case, the NHTAI has unique properties without Hermitian counterparts and even exists without the similarity transformation when the energy spectrum is generally complex \cite{DWZhang2020a}.
 For instance, due to the non-Hermitian skin effect \cite{SYYao2018a,Kunst2018a}, the NHTAI has unconventional bulk-edge correspondence and non-monotonous localization behavior under OBCs.
 The spectrum-averaged IPR $\bar{I}$ and the IPR for $L/2$-th eigenstate $I_{L/2}$ with $L=400$ as a function of disorder strength $W$ are shown in Fig.~\ref{fig7}(d).
-The global localization index $\bar{I}$ varies non-monotonously when $W\lesssim t$ under OBCs, due to the interplay of Anderson localization and the skin effect of bulk states, which become monotonously localized under PBCs.
+Under OBCs, the global localization index $\bar{I}$ varies non-monotonously for $W \lesssim t$.
+This behavior originates from the interplay between Anderson localization and the NHSE.
+In contrast, bulk states under PBCs become monotonously localized.
 The values of $I_{L/2}$ under OBCs are larger in the NHTAI phase regime implies that the zero-energy edge modes are more localized.
 Under strong disorders, the skin effect is destroyed and the values of $\bar{I}$ for OBCs and PBCs are almost the same.
 The topological critical points can be identified from the divergence of the localization length of zero-energy states $\Lambda$ (i.e., $\Lambda^{-1}\rightarrow0$), as shown in Fig.~\ref{fig7}(e).
 This indicates that the topological transition is accompanied by an Anderson localization-delocalization transition in the non-Hermitian system.

 The 1D NHTAI phase has also been proposed in the generalized SSH model with purely non-Hermitian disorders \cite{XWLuo2023a}.
 As shown in Fig.~\ref{fig8}(a), the model is described by the tight-binding Hamiltonian \cite{XWLuo2023a}: